-MonBre was the first commercial game that I created: http://monbre.com
+MonBre was the first commercial game that I created: https://monbre.com

 I developed MonBre while learning PHP.
 I had been sketching up monster designs for years, and after marathoning the Digimon World and Monster Rancher games on PS1, I'd come up with some ideas for MonBre.
 It was a year of developing MonBre before I officially released it to the public.
-It was, unfortunately, mostly unsuccessful.
+It was, unfortunately, financially unsuccessful.

 Which is good, because most of my players are visually impaired.
 Even if MonBre was a mediocre game for most players, it worked out to be quite fun for blind/impaired players, who especially appreciated using the keyboard to fight battles.